For powerful, intuitive Bay Area women and the people who live in awe of them.

 Co-editor

 Molly is a reader, writer, and former Alameda County civil jury foreman.
-A UX writer at Figma by day, her design influences include PBS’s Wishbone, Bob Fosse’s All That Jazz, and the good city of Toronto.
-The Goofus in her Goofus-and-Gallant partnership with Jane, her 2025 creative goal is to use larger typefaces.
+A UX writer at Figma by day, her main design influences are PBS’s Wishbone and Bob Fosse’s All That Jazz.
+The Goofus in her Goofus-and-Gallant partnership with Jane, her 2025 creative goal is to use larger type sizes in her work.

 Jane Justice Leibrock